 If you have any concerns about care.data – and if you haven’t done so already – our advice continues to be to opt out now.
 The latest delay changes nothing about the scheme, and NHS England seems to believe that its only problem is that it has failed to ‘communicate the benefits’ clearly enough!

 Opt out form

 In January 2014, NHS England sent out a leaflet entitled Better information means better care (2MB PDF) via junk mail.
 It was not addressed directly to you as a patient and it deliberately didn’t include an opt-out form.
 The leaflet says you should “speak to your GP practice” if you want to opt out.
 This is misleading and could waste your time and potentially waste valuable GP appointment time as well.

 All you actually need do is write a letter or download a simple form (link below) instructing your doctor to opt you out, which you can fill in and post or drop into your surgery reception for their attention.

 If you have any problems getting your surgery to understand what you are opting out of, or if they hand you an opt out form for something else, e.g. the Summary Care Record, then let us know using our handy formFix tool – you tell us, and we’ll send them some details.

-Dr Neil Bhatia, a Hampshire GP, has written the text of a leaflet with a tear-off form that you can use for yourself, your children and anyone for whom you hold lasting power of attorney:
+Dr Neil Bhatia, a Hampshire GP, has written the text of a leaflet with a tear-off form that you can use for yourself, your minor children (i.e. children below the age of consent – older children must opt out for themselves) and anyone for whom you hold lasting power of attorney: